Thursday, September 8, 2016

 Further on, we crossed the Arno at Ponte Mezzo and wandered into the bowels of Pisa’s shopping district, Borgo Stretto.
 Somehow, we missed our turn and ended up at the church and monastery (now a school) of Santa Caterina.
 Although it doesn’t feature in any of our books, it is certainly worth a peek inside.
 It’s likely a little “old school” in comparison to the exotic Duomo but is non-the-less impressive.
 Our path led us round the corner and quite close to the old city walls to crumbly Roman ruins, Nero’s Baths.
 One has to wonder how they've even survived!

 So, this is where everyone is!!
-Leaning Tower with Duomo behind & under repair

 Finally we could see our quarry, resplendent on the aptly named piazza, Field of Miracles (Campo dei Miracoli).
-Seen together, the 4 buildings – the Duomo (Cathedral), the Baptistery, the Campanile (bell tower better known as the Leaning Tower) and the Camposanto (cemetery) – are just that, miracles.
+Seen together, the 4 buildings – the Duomo (Cathedral), the Baptistery, the Campanile (bell tower better known as the Leaning Tower) and the Camposanto (cemetery) – are simply, just that, miracles.
 Built well before the engineering advances of Renaissance times, it is hardly any wonder these constructions provoked divine inspiration.
 Galileo (1564-1642), a Pisan resident, climbed the tower to test his scientific theories.
 We did not.
 Galileo probably didn’t have the queue issues that exist today and I’ll bet he didn’t walk the Cinque Terre the day before either!
 Indeed, we didn’t line up to go into any of these buildings, preferring to save ourselves for Florence.
-So we sat in the shade of the Duomo, ate our lunch and admired the inspired creativity of mankind (with adequate financial backing that is).
+So we sat in the shade of the Duomo, ate our lunch and admired the inspired creativity of mankind (given adequate financial backing that is).

 Bapistery

-Actually, it still is quite some lean
+Actually, it still has quite some lean

 Continuing on down Via Santa Maria, we turned into the Piazza dei Cavalieri, the historic centre of Pisa surrounded by the Church of St Stephen, the Palace of the Knights of St Stephen and Palazzo Gherardesca.
 The latter is built over the site where the bold Count Gherardesca (and his children) was condemned to die by starvation for his role in a naval defeat.
 Well, it was the battle that saw the decline of the Pisan Empire and he was charged with treason but…